Ayaf-Bless/payments_gateway/README.md

 ## ViteVendu Payments Gateway

 Welcome to the lightweight Payments Gateway project at dfcu Bank.
-This README will help you get up and running, and guide you through running the application and its tests.
+This README will help you get up and running, guide you through running the application and its tests, and illustrate how this solution fulfills the interview assignment requirements.

 ---